Yogesh-K-Matkar/react_concept_react_app/README.md

 3. Every JSX tag needs to be closed.
 You can use self-closing tags for elements that don't have children, eg, < img src="url"/ >

+4. Working/Processing on Objects

+    A. Destructuring Object Properties:-
+    Destructuring is a way to extract properties from an object and assign them to variables.
+    It allows you to unpack values from arrays or properties from objects into distinct variables.

+         eg. const obj={id:1,name:"a",age:25};

+           const {id,name,age}=obj;

+           console.log(id);   //1
+           console.log(name); //a
+           console.log(age);  //25

+    B.Spread Operator expand collection, array & object.

+    B.1.
+Collection or Array(Merge Element of same type in below case array1 & array2 is type array):-

+         eg var array1=["a","b","c"];
+            var array2=["x","y","z"];

+            var mergearray1=[...array1,"x"];
+            var mergearray12=[...array1,...array2];

+            console.log(mergearray1);           //["a","b","c","x"]
+            console.log(mergearray12);          //["a","b","c","x","y","z"]

+    B.2.
+Object(Update Object Property):-

+         eg. const obj={id:1,name:"a"};
+             const obj1={...obj,id:2,name:"b"};

+               console.log(obj1)  // {id:1,name:"b"}   //Expand object properties to update value of required property

-4. Concept of dynamic variable where we can assign derived value generated from JS function, expression or operations that can be shown at a specific location with JSX.
+5. Concept of dynamic variable where we can assign derived value generated from JS function, expression or operations that can be shown at a specific location with JSX.

-5. Concept of logical variable where we can assign derived value generated from JS function, expression or operations that can be shown at a specific location with JSX based on a Condition using Conditional Operators/Logic such as Ternary, IF-ELSE block, etc.
+6. Concept of logical variable where we can assign derived value generated from JS function, expression or operations that can be shown at a specific location with JSX based on a Condition using Conditional Operators/Logic such as Ternary, IF-ELSE block, etc.

+7. Types of Component:- 2 Types of Component Declaration

+   a.
+Functional Component:- Modern ECMAScript ES6 way of declaring Component.

+   b.
+Class Component:- Old way.

+8. Types of Functional Component:-

+   a.
+Default Functional Component :- In case of importing the Export Default component, then while importing any component name be used without curly braces.

+    eg. import NetflixSeries from "./components/   NetflixSeries";
+(Where export component name is NetflixSeries)

+   b.
+Named Functional Component :- In case of importing Export Named component, then while importing the same Component name to be used with curly braces.

+    eg. import { NetflixSeries } from "./components/NetflixSeries";
+(Where export component name is NetflixSeries)

+9. Define/Use imported Components/Component from another JSX(ReactFrameworkApp.jsx) as below
+    eg, < ReactApp / > (Component Name)

+10. To avoid using a non-required < div > tag to combine multiple elements into one before returning JSX from the component function, and also to avoid DOM to create an unwanted < div > element.
+    Then comes the React concept of Fragments, eg.
+    const ComponentName=()=>{
+    return(
+    <>
+    jsx multiple elements
+    </>
+    );
+    }

+11. To avoid rewriting/redundancy of the same code multiple times, create a single component and reuse it multiple times where required in the same JSX or another JSX (import component function from a particular JSX where the component function is defined).

+12. Instead of for loop their is map() for looping on collection/array.
+In React map(), each element must have a key prop to differentiate each element generated while looping using map().

-6. Logic on collection by using method map(),filter() and reudce()
+13. Logic on collection by using method map(),filter() and reudce()

         const users=[{ id: 1, name: "Alice", age: 25 },
         	            { id: 2, name: "Bob", age: 35 }]